codykerns/PurchasesHelper/README.md

 > Sorts by longest duration -> shortest duration

 > **.hasIntroductoryPrice**
-> Sorts by packages that have an introductory price (e.g. free trial) first
+> Sorts by packages that have an introductory price (e.g. free trial) first.
+Requires iOS 11.2 minimum.